The 12 Competencies of

-Appreciation is about noticing what’s working well, and saying that aloud more often than expressing what’s not working.
-Appreciation practice lays a foundation for a vibrant relationship, and the ability to meet challenges with skill and grace.
-It contributes to resilience by creating a sense of confidence that each person is seen for their good intentions.
-Appreciation is actually a form of positive feedback: it is about knowing what works in clear and specific terms.
-This level of clarity and sharing makes collaboration easy.
+Appreciation is a form of honest expression.
+It’s about noticing what’s working well, and saying that aloud more often than expressing what’s not working.
+It is actually a form of positive feedback: appreciation is about expressing what works in clear and specific terms.
+It’s not about building someone’s self-esteem or giving praise.
+Appreciation practice lays a foundation for collaborative and vibrant relationships.
+It supports the ability to meet challenges with skill and grace.
+It contributes to resilience by creating a sense of confidence that each person’s good intentions and effective contribution is known.

 Empathy: Competency 2

 There are so many benefits of cultivating empathy in your relationships.
 When you can give and receive empathy, each person has a deep sense of being heard.
-Knowing you can be heard, means a relaxing of defensiveness and the impulse to convince another of your point of view.
-Empathy contributes to healthy differentiation, as well a secure emotional bond.
-With empathy, you can truly be a companion and support for your partner without taking on your partner’s struggles as your own.
+Knowing you can be heard, defensiveness relaxes and connection becomes possible.
+Empathy contributes to healthy differentiation, as well as emotional security.
+With empathy, you can truly be a companion and support for another without taking on their struggles as your own.